Aluku: French period

 In 1891, Czar Alexander III of Russia was asked to delimit the border between French Guiana and Suriname.
 Both nations promised to respect the rights of the tribes living on the islands, therefore tribes living on the river had to choose their nationality.
 A meeting was called in Paramaribo with granman Ochi to persuade the Aluku to become Dutch citizens.
 The Aluku opted for French citizenship on 25 May 1891.
-One of Aluku elders used the following words: "Sir, when you have a chicken whom you never feed, and your neighbour takes care of the animal would you think that the animal would stay with you, or do you think that it will leave and go to your neighbour?
+One of the Aluku elders used the following words: "Sir, when you have a chicken whom you never feed, and your neighbour takes care of the animal would you think that the animal would stay with you, or do you think that it will leave and go to your neighbour?
 Well, the same applies to us."

 Until the dissolution of the Inini territory in 1969, the Aluku lived autonomously with little or no interference of the French government.
 Along with the establishment of communes, came a government structure, and francisation.
 It has resulted into two incompatible systems (traditional government and communes) existing side-by-side where the communes keep on gaining the upper hand.
 Most importantly, it led to the concentration in bigger villages and the near abandonment of smaller settlements.

 In February 2018, the Grand Conseil coutumier des Populations Amérindiennes et Bushinengué (Great traditional council of Amerindian and Maroon populations) was established with six Aluku Captains and two Aluku leaders among its members.
 One of the main issues raised in 2009, was the absence of traditional leaders from the working sessions of the municipal council.

 The Aluku granman used to reside in Papaichton.
 In 1992, there were two granman installed, Paul Doudou who was granman in Papaichton until his death in 2014, and Joachim-Joseph Adochini who was chosen by election, and not part of maternal lineage.
 Adochini resides in Maripasoula.